 Awards in Qui Tam Actions

 Qui tam actions carry with them the potential for substantial monetary judgments, a portion of which will go to the person who initiated the action.
-Following is an overview of damages, penalties, and awards in connection with qui tam actions.
+The following is an overview of damages, penalties, and awards in connection with qui tam actions.

 Damages and Penalties

-A defendant found liable in an action under the False Claims Act is liable to the federal government for three times the amount of monetary damages sustained by the government, plus a penalty.
-If the defendant fully cooperated with the government's investigation, and turned over all information about the wrongdoing within thirty days of learning about the wrongdoing, the defendant's damage liability will be reduced to twice the amount of damages sustained.
+A defendant found liable in an action under the False Claims Act is liable to the federal government for three times the amount of monetary damages the government sustained, plus a penalty (called "treble damages").
+If the defendant fully cooperated with the government's investigation and turned over all information about the wrongdoing within thirty days of learning about said wrongdoing, the defendant's damage liability will be reduced to twice the amount of damages sustained.

 Award for Bringing the Suit

 The False Claims Act provides a significant monetary incentive for bringing a qui tam action.
-The person who initiates a successful qui tam suit receives a portion of the penalty and damage award, figured as follows:
+The person who initiates a successful qui tam suit receives a portion of the penalty and damage award.
+This award is:

-- Between 15 % and 25% of the award, if the government pursued the action, depending on the extent of participation by the person who initiated the suit; and
+- Between 15% and 25% if the government pursued the action, depending on the extent of participation by the person who initiated the suit

-- Between 25% and 30% of the award, if the government does not participate in the action.
+- Between 25% and 30% if the government does not participate in the action

 The exact amount of the award is fixed by the court that hears the case.
-If the person bringing the qui tam action is also the person responsible for the wrongdoing or fraud, the award may be reduced by the court.
+Additionally, if the person bringing the qui tam action is also the person responsible for the wrongdoing or fraud, the award may be reduced by the court.